m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/primitives/grids.md

 # Grids

-A `Grid` holds other entities in rows and columns.
+A `Grid` holds other nodes in rows and columns.

 Grids are common in assessments.
 A grid is a convenient way to position things on the screen.
 For example, if you had a 3x3 tic-tac-toe grid, you could manually calculate the centers the cells.
 But it would be easier simply to specify by row and column: the pre-built `Grid` does this.